McDonald's hourly workers in U.S. demand paid sick leave as virus spreads

 Restaurant workers have for long complained about poor pay and working conditions, drawing support from politicians and Fight for $15, which has regularly targeted McDonald’s calling for higher pay and union rights for workers.

-Their demands come close on the heels of Darden Restaurants (DRI.N), the owner of Olive Garden and Bahama Breeze chains, saying it would provide its hourly workers paid sick leaves starting Tuesday.
+Their demands come close on the heels of Darden Restaurants, the owner of Olive Garden and Bahama Breeze chains, saying it would provide its hourly workers paid sick leaves starting Tuesday.

 Over 600 cases and 26 deaths have been reported in the United States due to the coronavirus.
 However, McDonald’s has not issued an update on the potential financial impact on its home.